ejbaran/docs-1/docs/features/indexer.md

    "current-round" : 7069819
 }
 ```

+This call also supports the pagination mechanism described in [Paginated Results](/#paginated-results) using the `next` and `limit` query parameters.
+This call also supports [Historical Data Searches](#historical-data-searches) if the Indexer is configured for the `/accounts` call.

+This call returns a list of accounts with associated data, the round number the results were calculated for and optionally the `next-token` value if you are using pagination.

 # Getting an Account
 The `/accounts/{account-id}` can be used to look up ledger data for a specific account.